 The smartphone continues to put itself forward as a serious form of gaming device and Asus is back with the second generation of it Republic of Gamers handset.
-Here’s everything there is to know about the Asus ROG Phone 2, including the price and how to buy one - or read our hands-on review to find out what we think of the phone.
+Here’s everything there is to know about the Asus ROG Phone 2, including the price and how to buy one - or read our review to find out what we think of the phone.

 The gaming smartphone market is a competitive one, not only amongst Chinese manufacturers trying to cash in on the popularity of mobile eSports titles like PUBG Mobile, but well-established brands like Razer and Asus too.
 The ROG Phone 2 takes what worked well on the original and makes various improvements, too - read our ROG Phone comparison to find out how we think the two phones stack up against each other.

 When will the Asus ROG Phone 2 be released?

 If you want to upgrade right now, take a look at our selection of the best gaming phones for inspiration.

 How much will the ROG Phone 2 cost?

 As expected, the ROG Phone 2 comes in at €899 and $899 in the US making it the same price as the first model.
 However, the UK price jumped up £30 to £829.

 That's for the regular model.
 If you want to jump up to the Ultimate, which gets you 1TB of storage, a matte black finish, and faster 2Gbps connectivity, it'll cost you €1199/£899 - there's no US price as of yet.

 The UK is also getting the cheaper Strix model - previously China-only - which drops down to just 8GB RAM and 128GB storage (from 12GB/512GB in the standard, a.k.a.
 Elite, model).
 This costs just £699, which is great value.